-4.5.3.
-The rates set out in paragraphs 4.5.1. and 4.5.2 may be varied by the ROE/NOE only.
-4.5.4.
-A Legal Practitioner who alleges that a specified period of time was spent in the perusal of any documents shall be presumed to have thereby vouched to Legal Aid SA that the rates set out in paragraphs 4.5.1 and 4.5.2 above were achieved unless he/she clearly, simultaneously and in writing advises Legal Aid SA to the contrary.
-4.6.
-Where it is necessary to appoint a correspondent, a Legal Practitioner acting on a legal aid instruction shall, if there is an office of Legal Aid SA in the magisterial district concerned, offer the work, in the first instance, to the office of Legal Aid SA.
-In the case of any other correspondent the Judicare Legal Practitioner is required, in advance and in writing, to make it clear to the correspondent concerned: 4.6.1.
-That the Legal Practitioner, and consequently the correspondent, act on a legal aid instruction and are entitled to be remunerated by Legal Aid SA alone and on Legal Aid SA tariffs; 4.6.2.
-That the correspondent will be contracting with the attorney and not with Legal Aid SA and will have no claim against Legal Aid SA directly.
-4.7.
-A Legal Practitioner who accepts a legal aid instruction is ordinarily expected to render the necessary legal services himself/herself.
-An attorney may, with the consent of the ROE, elect to instruct an advocate in a matter in the High Court, subject to the condition that if Legal Aid SA has a High Court Unit in the magisterial district in which the seat of the court is located, the work shall, in the first instance be offered, to the said High Court Unit.
-In the event of the work being declined by the High Court Unit and thereafter being offered to any advocate in private practice the attorney is required to make it clear to the advocate concerned: 4.7.1.
-That the attorney and consequently the advocate act on a legal aid instruction and are entitled to be remunerated by Legal Aid SA alone and on Legal Aid SA tariffs, 4.7.2.
-That the advocate will be contracting with the attorney and not with Legal Aid SA and will have no claim against Legal Aid SA directly; 4.7.3.
-That Legal Aid SA will not pay either Legal Practitioner for any work that would have been unnecessary had the attorney elected to do all the work himself/herself and will not now for any for any during the work.
+A Legal Practitioner who alleges that a specified period of time was spent in the perusal of any documents shall be presumed to have thereby vouched to Legal Aid SA that the rates set out in paragraphs 4.5.1 and 4.5.2 above were achieved unless heishe clearly, simultaneously and in writing advises Legal Aid SA to the contrary.
+Where it is necessary to appoint a correspondent, a Legal Practitioner acting on a legal aid instruction shall, if there is an office of Legal Aid SA in the magisterial distinct concerned, offer the work, in the first instance, to the office of Legal Aid SA.
+In the case of any other correspondent the Judiciare Legal Practitioner is required in advance and in withing, to make it dear to the correspondent concerned: That the Legal Practitioner, and consequently the correspondent, act on a legal aid instruction and are entitled to be remunerated by Legal Aid SA alone and on Legal Aid SA tariffs; That the correspondent will be contracting with the attorney and not with Legal Aid SA and will have no claim against Legal Aid SA directly.
+A Legal Practitioner who accepts a legal aid instruction is ordinarily expected to render the necessary legal services innestitives.
+An attorney may, with the converse of the legal Acceptance of the render of the tight Court.
+But in the magisterial district in which the render to the condition that it Legal Adi SA has a High Court Unit in the magisterial district in which the seal of the court is located, the work shall, in the first instance be offered, to the said High Court Unit in the event of the work shall guesties that the tight court will and thereafter being offered to any advocate in private practice the attorney is required to make it clear to the advocate concerned: That the attorney and consequently the advocate act on a legal aid instruction and are entitled to be remunerated by Legal Aid SA alone and on Legal Aid SA tariffs; That the advocate will be contracting with the attorney and not with Legal Aid SA and will have no claim against Legal Aid SA directly;

-п 4.7.4.
-That except with the express written consent of the ROE, the attorney client costs payable by Legal Aid SA pursuant to the employment of an advocate shall not exceed the attorney client costs that would have been payable by Legal Aid SA if all the professional services had been rendered by the attorney instructed by the Legal Aid SA.
+That except with the express written consent of the ROE, the attorney client costs payable by Legal Aid SA pursuant to the employment of an advocate shall not exceed the attorney client costs that would have been by Legal Aid SA if all the professional services had been rendered by the attorney instructed by the Legal Aid SA.